 There is one BIG problem with this.
 To make an awesome video you need awesome footage!
-In this article we provide you the necessary tips and tricks to getting creative with your video camera and recording video clips that will produce a fun, engaging and beautiful recount of your journey.
+In this article, we provide you with the necessary tips and tricks to getting creative with your video camera and recording video clips that will produce a fun, engaging, and beautiful recount of your journey.

 When you watch your video 12 months after you come home from your travels (or 12 years after) you want to remember the journey.
 You won’t want to only remember the time you rode on the elephant in India or bungee jumped in Cape Town.
 You want to relive the experience.
 You have a story, record it!